RefAM: Attention Magnets for Zero-Shot Referral Segmentation: Introduction

 These findings suggest that stop words can serve as a simple yet effective tool for attention redistribution.
 Building on this, we propose \our, a training-free grounding method, that augments referring expressions with stop words, filters their attention maps, and aggregates the remaining cross-attention for grounding.
-This approach requires no modifications to the diffusion model, no additional supervision, and generalizes to both image and video tasks.
+This approach requires neither modifications to the diffusion model, nor additional supervision, and generalizes to both image and video tasks.

 In summary, our contributions are threefold: \begin{itemize} \item We identify and analyze global attention sinks (GASs) with respect to both language and visual tokens in DiTs, linking their emergence to semantic structure and showing that they carry no useful signal for grounding.